 IPG is a global company with manufacturing facilities in the U.S., Germany, Russia and Italy, and regional sales offices in China, Japan, Korea, Taiwan, Singapore, Thailand, India, Turkey, France, Spain, Poland, Czech Republic, United Kingdom, Brazil and Mexico.

 IPG will continue to expand global reach to attract new customers.

 IPG principal end market is in materials processing applications in general manufacturing, consumer electronics and appliances, automotive, aerospace, heavy industry & transport, and energy sector.
 We are expanding our available market in micro-processing applications for aerospace, medical device manufacturing, semiconductors, LED, solar, thin-film processing, circuit boards and flat panel display.
-Other growth opportunities include additive manufacturing, entertainment and projection and medical instrument integration markets.
+Other growth opportunities include additive manufacturing, entertainment and projection, telecom and medical instrument integration markets.

 High power laser sales continue to grow at a fast rate.